exah/ya-fetch/README.md

 ### options

 Accepts all the options from native [fetch](http://developer.mozilla.org/en-US/docs/Web/API/fetch#parameters) in the desktop browsers, or [`node-fetch`](https://github.com/node-fetch/node-fetch#options) in node.js.
-Additionally you can specify the options:
+Additionally you can specify:

 - [resource](#resource-string)
 - [headers](#headers-headersinit)